Once you back up Talend Dictionary Service, you can recover the data at any time and have an exact copy of the backed up instance.

 - Launch MongoDB.

-Open a command prompt window and execute the following command to delete the
+Open a command prompt window and execute the below command to delete the

-database in the current instance of Talend Dictionary Service:
+database in the current instance of the Dictionary service:

-<Installation_path>/mongodb/bin/mongo <dbname> -u <userName> -p <userPassword> --eval "db.dropDatabase()"If you installed Talend Data Preparation Talend Data Stewardship with Talend Dictionary Service using Talend Installer, the command reads as follows:
+<path_to_installation_folder>/mongodb/bin/mongo <dbname> -u <userName> -p <userPassword> --eval "db.dropDatabase()"If you installed Talend Data Stewardship with the Dictionary service using Talend Installer, the command reads as follows:

-- Replace the dump folder of the current instance stored at <path_to_installation_folder>/dq_dict/database/ with the dump folder you got from the back up procedure.
+- Replace the dump folder of the current instance stored at <path_to_installation_folder>/dq_dict/database/ with the dump folder you get from the back up procedure.

 From a command prompt window, execute the command to import the backup

-- To restore your configuration, replace the content of the <Installation_path>/dq_dict/apache-tomcat/conf folder with your backed up copy.
+- To restore your configuration, replace the content of the <path_to_installation_folder>/dq_dict/apache-tomcat/conf folder with your backed up copy.